DennisD2/pdptools/pdpcom/README.md

 TODO; update video

 # How it works
-It handles keyboard input/output on a PC with a Go routine.
+pdpcom handles keyboard input/output on a PC with a Go routine.
 The in/output of the PDP machine is handled with a second Go routine.